SehwanHong/Artificial-Intelligence/ToNN/ViT/index.md

 Transformer have become the state of the art method in many NLP tasks.
 Large Transformer-based models are often pre-trained on large corpora and then fine-tuned for the task at hand.

 Naive application of self-attention to image would require that each pixel attends to every other pixel.
 This does not scale to realistic input size.
-Many of specialized attention architeture demonstrate promissing results on computer vision task, but require complex engineering to be implemented efficiently on hardware accelerators.
+Many of specialized attention architecture demonstrate promissing results on computer vision task, but require complex engineering to be implemented efficiently on hardware accelerators.

 Most Related to ViT is model of [Cordonnier et al(2020)](https://arxiv.org/pdf/1911.03584.pdf).
 The model extracts patches of size 2x2 from the input images and applies full self-attention on top.